 Letting chickens loose in the garden after harvest is a great way to fertilize and manage pests.

 We should not overwater.

 This creates an anaerobic environment in the soil that is ideal for pathogens to call home.

 We should not do things that contribute to soil compaction and create anaerobic conditions.

 Soil will compact if we leave the soil bare, walk or drive on it too much, or let herds of animals walk on it.

 Now for the things we should do.
 These are the practices that create a healthy soil food web.

 This is one of my favorite brands.
-You can purchase their compost tea brew packs on Amazon.

 We should use compost tea.